 Smoking and using smokeless tobacco, e-cigarettes, electronic vapor devices, or tobacco products are not permitted in school buildings, vehicles, or on school property, 300 feet from school property, or at school-related or school-sanctioned events off school property.
+Any such items as mentioned above shall be confiscated and may be subject to destruction.
 Students who act in violation of this prohibition shall be subject to disciplinary action under the Student Code of Conduct.